 -

 Silver vanity mirror from Gallia, France, circa 1900.
 With contrast markings.
 Oval mirror with handle decorated with a series of classicist-inspired elements: garlands, plant elements and architectural motifs that create a composition on the back and extend only in some specific points.
-Under the glass of the mirror there are some plants that, however, show greater influence of aesthetic innovations that emerged towards the end of the 19th century, a certain modernist air.
-Weight: 450 grams
+Under the mirror glass there are some plants that, however, show greater influence of aesthetic novelties that emerged towards the end of the 19th century, a certain modernist air.
+Weight: 450 gr

 · Size: 27X10,8 CMS.